Department of Agriculture, Nutrition, and Human Ecology, Graduate

 The College of Agriculture, Food, and Natural Resources offers the following graduate degree programs:

 Graduate courses offered by the department may be utilized to support graduate majors in counseling, sociology, psychology, criminal justice, education, and related disciplines.
-Students seeking specialization in these areas should consult the Advisor in the major field of study for appropriate application of coursework.
+Students seeking specialization in these areas should consult the Advisor in the major field of study for appropriate coursework application.

 Admission Requirements